 With India’s urban expansion on track to happen at an unprecedented speed (McKinsey projects that India’s urban population could soar to 590 million by 2030, twice the population of the United States today) the time to address these issues is now.
 Unless we tackle urban problems like the nation’s affordable housing deficit and its crumbling infrastructure – and unless we give urban residents the tools, and financial and educational access they need to begin carving their own paths to upward mobility – an already difficult situation will become exponentially worse.

 There aren’t, of course, any easy answers about how we do this.
 But there are clear steps that those of us working to find solutions, especially those of us in the philanthropic community, can and must take to begin addressing the challenges facing India’s growing population of urbanites.
 Given the scale of this challenge philanthropic funds alone won’t make a dent in this problem.
 Donors need to:

 - Strengthen and support existing institutions to maximize their impact.
 This means partnering with central, state and city governments to improve their programs for the poor ranging from housing, to education.

 - Play a catalytic role in pioneering new markets and ecosystems that can create large scale impact.
-(Monitor Group recently released a report making the “case for philanthropy in impact investing.)
 A great example of the importance of this type of approach is the Kenyan success story of M-PESA (a mobile payments platform,) which was developed by Vodafone with significant grant support from the UK’s Department for International Development (DFID).

 - Rigorously measure our impact to continuously improve and refine our programs.
 Transformative change takes time and patience, and we can’t expect short term results.
 However, measuring and tracking interim outcomes will ensure that programs are on track and that challenges can be dealt with quickly before they derail the entire initiative.